Lightbridge-KS/rslab/README.md

 #> [1] 1.063
 ```

-In fact, If Tidal Volume (TV) was measured as 500 ml at room temperature
+If Tidal Volume (TV) was measured as 500 ml at room temperature of 27
-of 27 degree celsius, the TV in the lung at BTPS (body temperature,
+degree celsius, the TV in the lung at BTPS (body temperature, pressure,
-pressure, water vapor saturated) would be:
+water vapor saturated) would be:

 ``` r
 # TV (ml) at BTPS